wchao0601/TOP-Net/README.md

 Vision foundation models provide strong general representations, but they are not naturally aware of cross-modal optical-SAR alignment, SAR physical imaging priors, or the extreme scale variation in remote sensing scenes.
 TOP-Net bridges this gap by injecting task-specific priors into a frozen VFM and performing balanced optical-SAR feature fusion.

 ## News
+- The code will be made public once the paper is accepted (2026.06.13).

-- Code, pretrained models, and scripts will be released in this repository.
+- Code, pretrained models, and scripts will be released in this repository (2026.06.08).

 ## Highlights